Blake was very conversant with what the Bible has to say about Good and Evil:

 But in Gen 2:8-9 we come to a complication:

 "And the LORD God planted a garden eastward in Eden; and there he put the man whom he had formed.

 And out of the ground made the LORD God to grow every tree that is pleasant to the sight, and good for food; the tree of life also in the midst of the garden, and the tree of knowledge of good and evil."

 This seems to infer that Good and Evil came into existence as a consequence of the (biblical) Fall.
 In the pristine Garden before Adam and Eve's fatal mistake Evil had not entered the picture.
 (Some Bible scholars have concluded that the 'fatal mistake' was a culpa felix (Augustine, Aquinas, Ambrose).
 However it's generally understood as the cause of all unhappiness in our poor World.
 Imagine how it would be if the 'fatal mistake' had not occurred.
 Would we be more like the animals? or the angels?

 With The Marriage of Heaven and Hell Blake put an entirely new slant on the subject.
 (The cavalier way Blake used the biblical Fall here illustrates the use Blake put to the Bible in general: like any other document everything was grist for his mill.)
-Speaking ironically he described Good as being sheeplike and Evil as being active and creative.
-He described good people as the Elect and active, creative people as Reprobate (btw he included Jesus among the Reprobates- following Isaiah 53:12).
+Speaking ironically he described Good as being sheeplike, and Evil as being active and creative.
+He described conventional people as the Elect, and active, creative people as Reprobate (btw he included Jesus among the Reprobates- following Isaiah 53:12).

 The Elect were the angels in MHH; the Reprobates were the devils.